How Knee Guides Can Maximize Surgical Efficiency in Ambulatory Centers

-Over ten years ago, Materialise developed the first 3D-printed surgical knee guides, which over the years have proven to allow surgeons to transfer their pre-operative plan accurately and efficiently into the OR4.
-The predictability that personalized guides enable, can also streamline the OR, reduce costs and treat more patients in a single day.
+Over the past ten years, 3D-printed surgical knee guides have been widely adopted by surgeons worldwide to transfer their pre-operative plan accurately and efficiently into the operating room (OR)iii.
+The predictability that personalized guides enable can also help streamline the OR, reduce costs, and treat more patients in a single day.

 Up to 75% instrument reduction

-The use of 3D pre-operative planning and personalized guides drastically reduces the number of instruments essentially required during surgery.
-First, by knowing the size of the tibia and femur implants upfront, the size specific instrumentation and trial components can be drastically reduced.
-Secondly, the traditional instruments necessary for alignment can be reduced to a minimum set that is necessary to perform the procedure, as the guides transfer the pre-operative plans into the OR accurately.
+First, by knowing the size of the tibia and femur implants upfront, size-specific instrumentation and trial components can be drastically reduced.
+Secondly, the traditional instruments necessary for alignment can be reduced to a minimum set, as the guides will accurately transfer the pre-operative plan and alignment into the OR.

-When streamlined optimally, the potential gain can be up to a 75% reduction of instruments5 to be carried into the sterile field of the OR.
+When optimally streamlined, the potential gain can be up to a 75% reduction of instrumentsv needed in the sterile field of the OR.

 Reduced stock and sterilization costs

-Reducing the number of surgical trays in the operating theatre, also means reduced number of trays requiring sterilization, therefore reducing sterilization costs6.
-As less stock is required for each surgery, hospital stock and logistics can also be optimized leading to cost savings.
+Reducing the number of surgical trays in the operating theatre also means reducing sterilization costsvi.
+As less stock is required for each surgery, hospital stock and logistics can also be optimized, leading to cost savings.

 Increased OR efficiency